Written By

 Hernia Mesh Multidistrict Litigation vs. Class Action Lawsuits

-Multidistrict litigation is a legal process to centralize and transfer similar civil lawsuits from different parts of the country to one judge.
+Multidistrict litigation (MDL) is a legal process that centralizes and transfers similar civil lawsuits from different parts of the country to one judge.
 Each lawsuit remains separate but addresses common questions of fact simultaneously.
 MDLs reduce the burden on the courts and make litigation less costly and more efficient.

-• Bard Davol: As of March 2024, there were 21,262 pending polypropylene products hernia mesh lawsuits.
+• Bard Davol: As of March 2025, there were 24,083 pending lawsuits for polypropylene products and hernia mesh.

 A multidistrict litigation differs from a class action lawsuit.
-In class action lawsuits, the case combines individual plaintiffs into a single suit, whereas in MDLs, the court groups similar cases and decides them in one or a few bellwether trials.
+In class action lawsuits, the case combines individual plaintiffs into a single suit.
+In MDLs, however, the court groups similar cases and decides them in one or a few bellwether trials.

 Compensation for Hernia Mesh Injuries